buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ``maxsize`` (optional; default: None)

-    The maximum size of a field.
+    The maximum size of a field (in bytes).
     Buildbot will ensure the field sent by the user is not too large.

 The parameter types are: